At its core, CCP is an organization with deep roots and decades

-of combined experience in developing programs and services that address equity and ignite sustainable outcomes for all students from
+of experience in developing programs and services that address equity and ignite sustainable outcomes for all students from

 pre-kindergarten through the completion of a postsecondary credential of market value.
 It’s our mission to provide the strategies, leadership and services needed to further develop the talents of all young people and ensure their postsecondary opportunities lead to success in the workforce.

-At its core, CCP is an organization with deep roots and over 40 years of combined experience in developing programs and services that address equity and ignite sustainable outcomes for all students from pre-kindergarten through the completion of a postsecondary credential of market value.
+At its core, CCP is an organization with deep roots and decades of combined experience in developing programs and services that address equity and ignite sustainable outcomes for all students from pre-kindergarten through the completion of a postsecondary credential of market value.
 It’s our mission to provide the strategies, leadership and services needed to further develop the talents of all young people and ensure their postsecondary opportunities lead to success in the workforce.

 CCP Board Of Directors

-CCP Board Chair
+CCP Board Co-Chair

 Christopher is chairman of the board for Community Catalyst Partners.
 He also serves as chairman emeritus of FourPoint Education Partners, where for more than 16 years he has contributed his considerable strategic planning, policy analysis, and policy development skills to help local, state, and federal leaders better serve students and communities.
 Chris also serves as a distinguished senior fellow with the Education Commission of the States.
 Previously, he was a senior fellow with the Center for Education Policy.
 From 1994 to 2002, Chris was president and chief executive officer of the Council for Basic Education (CBE).
 Before joining CBE, he served as director of the education initiative of The Business Roundtable and as assistant secretary for educational research and improvement in the United States Department of Education (ED).
 He served as president of the Maryland State Board of Education from 1994 to 1997 and was a member from 1993 to 1997.
 He also was a member of the National Education Commission on Time and Learning.

-CPA – CCP Board Treasurer
+CCP Board Treasurer

 Koray serves as Senior Vice President and CFO at Mystic Aquarium.
 He has worked as the Controller for a national nonprofit organization and has served as a senior auditor in the private sector.
 Koray is specialized in the non-profit industry, is a Certified Public Accountant (CPA) and a member of the American Institute of Certified Public Accountants (AICPA) and the Connecticut Society of Certified Public Accountants (CSCPA).
 He received his Masters in Business Administration (MBA) from the University of Hartford.